TheFeministSoftwareFoundation/C-plus-Equality/assets/README.md

 the Boolean and Boolean+ diagrams.
 'Source' contains the Adobe InDesign source of some of the images.

-See CREDIT for specific credit for specific file.
+See CREDIT for specific credit for specific files.

 Love you all, Check Your Privileges!